perwin/pyimfit/docs/overview.md

 The data image is a 2D numpy array; it should be in double-precision floating point with native byte order.
-Any image you create programmatically within Python will almost certainly be in this format already; if you load an image from a FITS file, then it's a good idea to run it through the convenience function FixImage, which will ensure the image is in the right format:
+Any image you create programmatically within Python will almost certainly be in this format already; if you load an image from a FITS file, then it's a good idea to run it through the convenience function `FixImage`, which will ensure the image is in the right format:

     fits_data_im = fits.getdata(pathToImage)